classicrob/simply-jekyll/_notes/Learn through going up and down the ladder of abstraction.md

 These abstractions can be found by asking yourself, **"If I take out the specific details of this situation, what is the structure of what I just did?"**

 **One way I go up and down the ladder of abstraction is by making lenses for myself.** Whenever I find (or come up with my own) frameworks, theories, or findings that I think are interesting, I turn them into "lenses."
 Each lens is a series of questions to ask myself in order to look at a problem through the lens of that concept.

-These get applied to many different projects and updated whenever they prove insufficient.
-This is often true because whenever something sufficiently abstract is applied to a specific situation, there will be an imperfect fit.
-This is a feature, not a bug.
+These are applied to many different projects and updated whenever they prove insufficient.
+Whenever something sufficiently abstract is applied to a specific situation, there will generally be an imperfect fit.
+This is a feature, not a bug, as it allows the opportunity to uncover a more nuanced understanding.
 In application and in advance, I attempt to find and note down cues that would signal to me that a framework should be used, or what some constraints of using that lens might be.

 This has been incredibly beneficial for my workflow- I'll often start off a project by asking myself which lenses feel relevant.
 Then I don't need to just sit in front of a computer and say "Alright, it's time to be creative now."
 The lenses are designed to give me useful starting points.